davidismolina/stockbubbles/README.md

 # StockBubbles

 ## Introduction
 This project is a comprehensive application for visualizing stock market data.
 It uses a stack that includes React, Flask, Node.js, WebSocket, Redis, and PostgreSQL to deliver real-time data updates and interactive visualizations.
+Initial project idea began with Sultan.

 ## Getting Started